ssejrog/HW-DOGO-VEXCODE/README.md

 - Tank Drive

 ## Features
+ - Simple time-based autonomous routine (drives forward to start driver next to the neutral goal).
  - Lift functions for opcontrol, with a position ladder.
- - Mogo functions for opcontrol and autonomous.
  - Mogo functions for opcontrol.
+ - Tilter functions for opcontrol.
  - Voltage control for the drive.

 ## External Links